blake-regalia/graphy.js/README.md

 expected pairs.  failed to parse a valid token starting at "_"
 ```

+However, this is not by design.
+It is simply an inherent quality that emerges naturally because each state of the DFA expects a limited set of tokens.
+It is not safe to assume that it can handle all permutations.
+In other words, the parser is not intended to catch arbitrary syntax errors.
+And at this time, I cannot verify that it covers all cases.

+> Then why bother checking for errors at all?
-However the parser is not intended to catch arbitrary syntax errors.
-The above only works because finding an unexpected token does not incur any performance cost.
-Only the insides of certain tokens are at risk for invalid characters.
+Stumbling into an invalid token does not incur a performance cost since it is the very last branch in a series of else jumps.
+It is mostly the characters inside of expected tokens that are at risk of sneaking invalid characters through.
 This is due to the fact that the parser uses the simplest regular expressions it can to match tokens, opting for patterns that only exclude characters that might belong to the next token, rather than specifying ranges of valid character inclusion.
+This compiles DFAs that require far fewer states with fewer instructions, hence less CPU time.

 > Abstracts JSON-LD objects with an API for easy traversal and exploration of an RDF graph programatically.
 It emphasizes the use of iterators and namespaces to access entities by their suffix.